 2. High-level Firmware:

-• It is more complex and stored on flash memory chips.
+- It is more complicated and it is found in flash memory chips.

-• Characteristics: Allows updates; adds new features and improvements.
+- Characteristics: It allows updates; it allows new features and improvements.

-• Example: Computer firmware used for BIOS updates that enhance performance.
+- Example: Computer firmware that is used to update BIOS to improve performance.

 3. Subsystem Firmware:

-• Example: Firmware for a server’s power subsystem, enabling independent power management.
+- Example: Firmware to enable server’s power subsystem, enabling independent power management.

 What is firmware engineering?

-Firmware engineering is all about creating and managing the software that’s built into (embedded) hardware devices.
-This software, known as firmware, is integral to the functioning of various devices, from household appliances to complex machinery.
-Therefore, you can think of it as the software that runs directly on things like your smartphone, your smartwatch, your microwave, or even your car!
+The entire field of firmware engineering deals with the development and maintenance of software that gets incorporated into (embedded) hardware devices.
+This software is called firmware and is a part of the operation of many different devices, both home-based appliances and sophisticated machinery.
+Thus, you can consider it as the software that runs right on such objects as your smartphone, your smartwatch, your microwave, or even your car!

 What does a firmware engineer do?

-• Writing Code for Hardware: Firmware engineers write code that controls the basic functions of hardware components, like turning on a light or reading data from a sensor.
-For instance, if you have a smart light bulb, firmware engineers write the code instructing the light bulb to turn on, change colors, or adjust brightness levels.
+- Writing Code for Hardware: Firmware engineers are the ones who code the most fundamental hardware operations, such as switching on a light or scanning data in a sensor.
+As an example, when you have a smart light bulb, the code telling the light bulb to turn on, change the color or various brightness levels is written by firmware engineers.

-• Making Sure It Works Well: They ensure this code works smoothly with the hardware it controls so your devices function properly.
+- Making Sure It Works Well: They make sure that such a code works well with the hardware it manages, to make sure that your devices work properly.

-• Optimizing Performance: They also work to make the code efficient, so it doesn’t waste resources like memory or processing power.
+- Optimizing Performance: They also strive to make the code efficient in such a way that it does not consume unnecessary resources such as memory or processing power.

-• Updating and Improving: They’re also responsible for updating and improving the firmware over time, adding new features, and fixing any bugs that pop up.
+- Updating and Improving: It is also their duty to update and improve the firmware by passing time, adding new features, and removing any bugs that occur.

 What are the top applications of firmware?